Alexyen04/Alex-Yen-Interactive-Lab-Hub/Lab 1/README.md

 **Are there things that seemed better on paper than when acted out?**

 On paper we wanted to have a light that was large enough for a large office to notice and see.
 When acted out, the light was not as bright and was more difficult to see because of the surrounding light.
+For color changes, we also wanted to have a more gradual and fading change, then a sudden abrupt color change.

 **Did new ideas about the piece surface once you were on your feet?**

-Some other things we could have added to the piece was possible a sound/audio effect that pairs with the light change.
+Some other things we could have added to the piece was instead of still color, have a breathing flickering effect in the light.
 Also a broader range of colors to better represent a change in the stock market, rather than just red, green and orange.
+Having the option to change the brightness also makes the interaction for users better.
+We also realized that having the light represent a wider range of data would offer more flexibility for users.

 **Are there key moments in the interaction where things could go in a different direction?**
 Iterate your storyboards to capture key non-sequential aspects of the interaction.

 When the light turns red, users may not necessarily sell the stock but be on alert to monitor and track the projection of the stock.
+The Ambient Orb can also offer as a peace of mind rather than action driving interaction by representing other forms of data like weather or temperature.
+Instead of the color change causing the user make a physical reaction, the interaction could be more of a mental reaction where the user just acknowledges information being displayed by the Ambient Orb.

 ## Part C. Prototype the Light (light first!)